The best iPhones for 2024: Which model should you buy?

 - Might be too large for some

-The standard iPhone 15 and iPhone 15 Plus are excellent phones for those who can't spend quite so much for a Pro model.
-They still let you use one USB-C cable for all of your Apple devices, and the soft-touch glass around their backs feels nice, even if it’s not as upscale as the Pro’s titanium.
-While it’s past time for Apple to bring adaptive refresh rates down to its non-Pro iPhones, the displays here are excellent in every other way.
-The front-facing cameras are effectively the same as the ones on the Pro, and the rear cameras will be perfectly suitable for most people.
-These phones also include the Dynamic Island, which makes it faster to check timers, currently playing songs, Uber ETAs and the like.
-Both iPhone 15s are lighter than their Pro counterparts as well.
-The iPhone 15 Plus may be particularly appealing, as it costs $300 less than the 15 Pro Max while offering an equal-sized display and a similar one and a half to two days of battery life.
+As noted above, the iPhone 16 and 16 Plus have made genuine improvements over last year’s models and generally feel more “Pro-like” than they have in years past.
+They also come in a range of vibrant colors.
+If the iPhone 16 Pro or 16 Pro Max are just too pricey, especially if you want extra storage space, they’re fantastic compromises.
+Still, they are compromises.
+If you can afford it, the Pro should hold up a bit better over time.

+The iPhone 14 and 14 Plus are fine phones in a vacuum, but we just don’t have the stomach to recommend a $600 or $700 phone without USB-C in late 2024.
+You lose out on the Dynamic Island and Apple’s forthcoming AI tricks as well.
+The 14 Plus may be justifiable if you just want the cheapest large-screen iPhone out there, but most should look for a trade-in or refurbished deal on an iPhone 15 or, if your budget allows it, iPhone 16 instead.

 The iPhone SE (3rd gen) isn't just the cheapest iPhone that Apple sells, it’s also the smallest and lightest.
 It retains the look and feel of the iPhone 8, which was released all the way back in 2017, but some may appreciate the older design and tactile Home button.
-The SE uses the same A15 Bionic chip as the iPhone 13, too, which makes it one of the faster phones available for less than $450.
-All of this keeps it a decent buy if you just want the cheapest route into iOS or you’re buying a first iPhone for your kids.
-For many, though, the SE’s small display, single-rear-camera setup and limited storage may be tough to accept in 2024.
-It also lacks ultra-wideband (UWB), so it won’t be as adept at finding nearby AirTags.
+The SE uses the same A15 Bionic chip as the old iPhone 13, but it still runs fine for everyday tasks.
+It might be OK if you just want the cheapest route into iOS or you’re buying a first iPhone for your kids.
+For most, though, the SE’s small display, single-rear-camera setup and limited memory and storage are tough to accept in 2024.
+It also lacks ultra-wideband (UWB), so it’s not as adept at finding nearby AirTags.
+Bloomberg’s Mark Gurman reported in August that Apple could release a new iPhone SE in the spring of 2025, so anyone in need of a true budget iPhone should try to hold out for a little longer.

-The iPhone 14 and 14 Plus are very similar to the iPhone 13 in terms of design, performance and features, but their camera works a smidge better in darker settings and they offer a couple extra safety features in crash detection and emergency SOS via satellite.
-They’re good phones in a vacuum, but they’re stuck in no man’s land when it comes to price: The iPhone 13 is mostly identical and costs $100 less, while the iPhone 15 costs $100 more but offers more meaningful upgrades.
-The 14 Plus might be justifiable if you just want the cheapest large-screen iPhone, but the 15 Plus is worth the extra cash for most.